openstack-archive/tripleo-quickstart/docs/configuring.md

 ## Explicit Teardown

-You can select what to delete prior to the run of quickstart adding a --teardown options with the following parameters:
+You can select what to delete prior to the run of quickstart adding a --teardown (or -T) options with the following parameters:

-- nodes (default): remove only undercloud and overcloud nodes
+- nodes: default, remove only undercloud and overcloud nodes
-- virthost same as nodes but network setup is deleted too
+- virthost: same as nodes but network setup is deleted too
 - all: same as virthost but user setup in virthost is deleted too
+- none: will not teardown anything (useful for testing multiple actions against a deployed overcloud)